 Is the Service Worth the Cost?

-For the price, it’s tough to beat Sling TV.
+Sling TV is tough to beat on price.
 At $40 per month, you can watch live sports and get other popular channels.
 It has a simple interface that’s easy to navigate.

 Read our comparison of Sling TV vs. YouTube TV to learn how they stack up.

-It also doesn’t offer local channels, with the exception of NBC and FOX in some select markets if you select the Blue package.
+It also doesn’t offer local channels, with the exception of ABC, FOX, and NBC, in select markets if you choose the Blue package.

 Read our guide on ways to watch NBC without cable to learn about other options.